 - Put the food back into the container with extra liquid this time and cook it again.

-What kind of recipes can cause a burn display
+What kind of recipes can cause an Instant Pot Burn Message?

 - Starchy foods – pasta , noodles